harmandhaliwal/Harman_Portfolio/README.md

 ![](/images/songpca.png)

-(Cumulative Explained Variance plot)
+(Cumulative Explained Variance plot used to determine how many features are required to explain the majority of the variance in the data)

 # [Google Trends Time Series Analysis](https://github.com/harmandhaliwal/GoogleTrendsTimeSeriesAnalysis)
-In this notebook I used a dataset that contains Google trend data for the keywords diet', 'gym' and 'finance' to see how they vary over time.
+In this notebook I used a dataset that contains Google trend data for the keywords 'diet', 'gym' and 'finance' to see how they vary over time.
 I scraped this dataset using [Google Trends](https://trends.google.com/trends/?geo=US).
 Next, I wrangled/cleaned the data then I preformed exploratory data analysis.
 Seasonality, trends, correlation, autocorrelation, and first order differencing were concepts that we looked at during the analysis.

 ![](/images/googletrends.png)